TraekWells/personal-site/content/bookshelf/the-almanak-of-naval-ravikant.md

 The best part?
 [It's available for free](https://www.navalmanack.com/).

+## Impressions

+Easily one of the best books I've ever read.
+If I was the kind of reader who highlighted books, the whole book would be highlighted.
+That's not an exaggeration.
+There are **sooo** many nuggets in this book.

+I will keep this book around to re-read and reference in the future.

 ## Favorites

 I enjoyed the second half of the book titled "Happiness" much more than the first half.
 I think it's because happiness is much more important to me than building wealth is.
 (I'm also better at being happy).